 Our Blogs

-COVID-19: Essential Temporary Foreign Workers exempted from giving Biometrics
+COVID-19: Essential Workers Can Skip Biometrics

 On June 5, 2020, the Government of Canada announced that the temporary foreign workers who are currently playing their major roles, supporting the essential industries are exempted from giving biometrics as a temporary measure.
 Foreign Workers are combatting the fight against COVID-19, by securing Canada’s food supply, health security and various other aspects of trade and commerce.